sickmz/twallet/README.md

 # simple-expenses
-apps script to save your personal expenses on a google sheet through a telegram bot (categories and sections are concatenated lists dependent on each other)
+Apps Script to save and delete personal expenses on a Google Sheet through a telegram bot (categories and sections are dependent lists with conditional validation)

+- On entry, category and section are two inline keyboards with conditional validation
+- Expense deletion allows you to delete one of the last 5 expenses recorded through an inline keyboard
+- Highly customizable categories and sections
+- Secure and controlled access through ID control

 # Demo